V8 engine: Origins

+Also in 1904, V8 engines began small-scale production by Renault and Buchet for use in race cars.

 Design

 V-angle

-The majority of V8 engines use a V-angle (the angle between the two banks of cylinders) of 90 degrees.
-This angle results in good engine balance, which results in low vibrations; however, the downside is a larger width than V8 engines that use a smaller V-angle.
+Most engines use a V-angle (the angle between the two banks of cylinders) of 90 degrees.
+This angle results in good engine balance, which results in low vibrations.
+However, the downside is the greater width of the engine compared to those that use a smaller V-angle.

 V8 engines with a 60-degree V-angle were used in the 1996–1999 Ford Taurus SHO, the 2005–2011 Volvo XC90, and the 2006–2009 Volvo S80.
 The Ford engine used a 60-degree V-angle because it was based on a V6 engine with a 60-degree V-angle.
 Both the Ford and Volvo engines were used in transverse engine chassis, which were designed for a front-wheel-drive layout (with an on-demand all-wheel drive system in the case of the Volvos).
 To reduce the vibrations caused by the unbalanced 60-degree V-angle, the Volvo engines used a balance shaft and offset split crankpins.
-The Rolls-Royce Meteorite tank engine also used a 60-degree V-angle, since it was derived from the 60 degree V12 Rolls-Royce Meteor which in turn was based on the famous Rolls-Royce Merlin V12 engine.
+The Rolls-Royce Meteorite tank engine also used a 60-degree V-angle, since it was derived from the 60 degree V12 Rolls-Royce Meteor which in turn was based on the Rolls-Royce Merlin V12 engine.